withObsrvr/stellarbeat/apps/backend/README.md

 # Stellarbeat Backend

-Core service for the Stellarbeat platform that monitors and analyzes the Stellar network.
+Backend for the Stellarbeat platform that monitors and analyzes the Stellar network validators and organizations.
+It uses a database (pgsql recomended) for storage.
+And it exposes a REST API for all the necessary functions.

 Built with Nodejs/TypeScript and follows Clean Architecture principles.

+Follows 12 factor app and can be easily run on heroku hosting.

 ## Modules

 The backend follows clean architecture and is divided into modules that are loosely coupled.
 Every module has a domain folder for domain code.
-And interface folder for the database, cli scripts, ... and use-cases that describe and execute the available functionality.
+An infrastructure folder for the database, cli scripts, ... and use-cases that describe and execute the available functionality.

 ### Network Scanner